 To be made on a form supplied by the Havre de Grace Yacht Club.
-The racing entry fee is fifty dollars ($50) for the season.
+The racing entry fee is fifty-five dollars ($55) for the season.

 Time on distance scoring applies to PHRF Spinnaker and Non-Spinnaker classes.
 The J-24, Lightning and Star fleets race as One-Design classes.

 Anyone racing in the Bob McVey Memorial shall participate in the class they sailed in for the majority of their Thursday Night Races.
 In the event of a no majority tie, the deciding factor shall be the class in which the boat sailed the most in the second half of the season.

 Each competing boat shall fly the appropriate class flag (as designated below in Starting Schedules) from the backstay, above the stern rail.
 This is to assure that they are recognized in their proper class.
 Boats not in compliance with this rule will have no recourse if their finish is not properly recorded.

 Race Committees should attempt to use GPS times for the following sequences.